AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-07-elixir-pattern-matching-magic.md

 <!--
 https://docs.replit.com/repls/embed -->

-Something really cool that Erlang and Elixir can do is pattern maching on binary data.
+Something cool that Erlang and Elixir can do is pattern matching on binary data.
 Isn't this amazing?

-Binary pattern matching in Erlang and Elixir exists because Erlang was initially developed to be used for network and telecom programming, that is implementing software for switches, routers and servers; developing protocols and doing this efficiently.
+Binary pattern matching in Erlang and Elixir exists because Erlang was initially developed to be used for network and telecom programming, that is implementing software for switches, routers, and servers; developing protocols, and doing this efficiently.
 Binary matching allows for very concise parsing of binary protocols.

 ```
     0                   1                   2                   3